Navigate your Nervous System

 Impaired immune functioning, inflammatory diseases (Kenney & Ganta, 2014)

 Digestive problems (Mazur, Furgala, Jabloński, Mach & Thor, 2012)

 I'm trained by Deb Dana in her method of working with clients:

 2021 Explanation in Dutch and in English:

 I made a video in which I show you some exercises to activate your Vagus Nerve:

 I've learned a lot from Stephen Porges his work and from training with Deb Dana.

-If you're looking for a place to read more, I can recommend her book (it's also available in Dutch):
+If you're looking for a place to read more, I can recommend her books.

 And if you want to know more, you can also read Stephen Porges' books (click link)

 And for more information on the Polyvagal Theory, this is a nice -4 minute- video to watch: